Who is the All-Time Greatest Golfer?

 Great golf players come and go.
-Tiger Woods is a standout player, but how does he compare the greats of the past?
-As they often never get to play head to head, under the same conditions, the greatest golfer ever is a difficult question to answer.
+Tiger Woods is a standout player, but how does he compare to the greats of the past?
+As the great golfers of history never played head-to-head, under the same conditions, the greatest golfer ever is a difficult question to answer.
 Cast your vote on who you think is the greatest male golfer ever?
 Read below for a discussion on this question and some players who may fit this description.

 A somewhat similar poll to determine the Greatest Golf Athlete of All Time was conducted on the ESPN Sport Science website in 2012 - the difference here was that they were looking for the greatest athlete, not player, from the sport of golf.

 Most Majors Wins

 Based on wins in the Major championships, the greatest golfer ever may be Jack Nicklaus, who won 18 Majors, including the Masters six times in his career (see Major winners list).
 Tiger Woods currently has 15 Major wins, and may win some more.
 Winning all four Majors is considered a grand slam.
 Only five golfers have won all four Majors at any time during their career (a Career Grand Slam).
 These are Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus, and Tiger Woods.
 Not only have they done it once, Woods and Nicklaus have won each of the four Majors three times.